-One might be able to conclude that equity portfolio in the past had a positive effect on bank management by providing the banks with unrealized gains, though this stability assumed that equity prices would continue to grow.
-From a risk management perspective as well, one could be tempted to believe that there was little need to pay attention to the risk in equity portfolio as long as book values were low and equity prices were growing steadily.
-However, as we have seen, equity prices have slumped and repeated profit taking has raised book values, and this has increased the possibility that equity portfolio will have large negative impacts on accounting profit and loss, corporate value, and BIS ratio.
+One might be able to conclude that equity portfolios in the past had a positive effect on bank management by providing the banks with unrealized gains, though this stability assumed that equity prices would continue to grow.
+From a risk management perspective as well, one could be tempted to believe that there was little need to monitor the risk in equity portfolios as long as book values were low and equity prices were growing steadily.
+However, as we have seen, equity prices have slumped and repeated profit-taking has raised book values, and this has increased the possibility that equity portfolios will have large, negative impacts on accounting profit and loss, corporate value, and BIS ratios.

 These insights lead us to conclude that equity price risk can no longer be ignored in bank management, and therefore that a process must be developed for measuring and dealing with risk exposure-in other words, that risk management needs to be practiced.
-Indeed, as referred by Yoshifuji[1997], "now is the time that bank management must reconsider their own philosophy of management-the significance of holding equities in bank's portfolio".
+Indeed, as stated by Yoshifuji (1997), "Now is the time for bank management to reconsider its philosophy of management-the significance of holding equities in the bank's portfolio."